ClimeTrend/DMD/README.md

 I (@pyatsysh) recommend to start by running `/notebooks/Demo.ipynb`.
 This notebook contains a minimal example of applying DMD to climate-like dataset.
 The actual data is generated from an advection-diffusion PDE.

-The following capabilities are so far implemented (I've re-implemented some of those found in PyDMD):

-* Use boolean masks to select subsets of image.
-E.g.,
-* Window average of training data.
-E.g. take window-mean over T snapshots
-* Preliminary work for Uncertainty Quantification: time-delay is re-implemented
-* Train DMD, using the most stable version from PyDMD package.
-* Extract Koopman eigenvalues and eigenfunctions (modes) from trained DMD
-* Run DMD forward

 # Data model